 Remove the skin from poultry.
 That's where much of the fat is.

 Eat more seafood.
 It usually has less fat than other meat.
 The American Heart Association recommends eating two servings of fatty fish (like salmon, tuna, or mackerel) each week for heart health.
 Those fish are good sources of omega-3 fatty acids, which are good for you.

 Limit saturated fat, including whole-fat dairy products, mayonnaise, and hydrogenated or partially hydrogenated oils or fats (such as stick margarine).
 These products are usually high in saturated fats and may also contain trans fats, which can raise your cholesterol level.

 Go liquid.
 For cooking, replace saturated fats that are solid at room temperature (such as butter and shortening) with liquid monounsaturated fats such as olive, canola, and flaxseed oils.
 There’s evidence that eating moderate amounts of monounsaturated fat -- found in such foods as nuts, seeds, and avocados -- may actually lower LDL cholesterol.

 Favor fiber.
 You get fiber from plant foods.
 Good sources include grapefruits, apples, beans and other legumes, barley, carrots, cabbage, and oatmeal.

 Get more value from plants.
-Foods rich in plant sterols can help lower cholesterol.
+Foods rich in plant sterols such as nuts can help lower cholesterol.
 Aim for two servings a day.
 Plant sterols are also added to some soft margarines, granola bars, yogurts, and orange juice.